Oct 22, 2012 Jori Chisholm Community and Interactive, Exercises, Featured, Practice Tips 2

 Today's exercise features some intermediate to advanced level rhythmic patterns commonly found in 2/4 Marches, Strathspeys, and Reel.
 I hope you'll find lots of areas for potential improvement —...Oct 23, 2011 Jori Chisholm Audio Recordings, Community and Interactive, Exercises, Fingering & Technique, Practice Tips 1

 Today's exercise focuses on one of the piper's most feared note combinations: The Tachum.
 The tachum is generally defined as a D grace note from one note going down to the next note.
-Most often...Oct 07, 2011 Jori Chisholm Audio Recordings, Community and Interactive, Exercises, Fingering & Technique, Practice Tips 0
+Most often...Oct 07, 2011 Jori Chisholm Audio Recordings, Community and Interactive, Exercises, Fingering & Technique, Practice Tips 2

-Today's exercise focuses on Doublings from High A and High G. Previously, we've discussed the perfect doubling and we've worked on getting clean, strong, and rhythmically consistent doublings....Here you’ll find hundreds of lessons, videos, audio files and more.
+Today's exercise focuses on strikes in jig time.
+Strikes are reverse grace notes.
+Instead of quickly lifting a finger (as in grace notes), the strike is the quick tapping or striking of a finger or...Here you’ll find hundreds of lessons, videos, audio files and more.
 This content is designed to help you learn and improve in every area of your piping.
 Not seeing a topic you’d like to learn more about?

 Email me here and we’ll cover it in an upcoming lesson!